 ‘Some people there were praying for me soul I said, ‘It’s the first time I’ve been off the dole!’
 Look at the mourners, bloomin’ well sozzled Ain’t it grand, to be bloomin’ well dead!’
 One of the most striking things of ‘The London Nobody Knows’, one of the best films about London that has ever […]Read More Ain’t It Grand To Be Bloomin’ Well Dead

-by Sheldon Highgate Cemetery is asking for ideas on how to be a sustainable place of burial for years to come.
+Highgate Cemetery is asking for ideas on how to be a sustainable place of burial for years to come.
 This is important for many reasons.
 Firstly, it’s easily the best known Cemetery in the UK and the fact its publically seeking opinion on its future is big news.
-Secondly, because of its age, […]Read More How Do You Solve a Problem Like Highgate?
+Secondly, because of its age, the board […]Read More How Do You Solve a Problem Like Highgate?

 I’m sure many of you have found yourself asking this exact question when walking through the concourse; eyeing the massive queue of people waiting patiently to clutch on to the luggage trolley that’s on its way to Platform 9 3/4.
 It’s all down to one man.
 An entrepreneur who, had he been alive today, would have […]Read More Why Is King’s Cross Called ‘King’s Cross’?